-Here are 5 re-targeting and remarketing tips that you can apply in your Singapore business to get more clients.
+Here are 5 re-targeting and remarketing tips that you can apply in your business to get more clients.

 Group your Audience and Create Specific Ads for Each Segment

 The personalized ads that are in line with the services or products that the potential client has already shown interest in will determine if your remarketing campaign will deliver the expected results.
-The first thing that you need to do is segment or group the audience based on their interest and stage in the purchasing funnel.
+The first thing that you need to do is segment or group the audience based on their interest and stage in the sales funnel.

 Clients who visited your company’s website pricing page are more ready to purchase than those who just visited the homepage.
 Here are four types of audience that you should keep in mind when segmenting your target customers.

 - Someone who visits the homepage only: Retargeting ads for this group of customers should explain your business and indicate its unique selling points.
 The advertisements are relatively general but the objective should be to create awareness and directed them to the respecting landing page.